kormax/apple-home-key/README.md

 Just like tha parent protocol, Home Key has following advantages:
 - This protocol provides reader authentication, data encryption, forward secrecy;
-- It provides a "Mailbox" mechanism that allows to sync lock configuration data even in situations when a lock is not connected to the internet:
+- It provides a "Mailbox" mechanism that allows to sync lock configuration data even in situations when a lock is not connected to the internet;
-    - Key revocations;
-    - Invitations;
-    - Attestations.
-- It allows to freely share keys (although this functionality is disabled due to some reason);
+- It allows to share keys (although this functionality is disabled due to some reason);
 - In theory, future locks could implement UWB-based access as it's supported by specification.